hmmbug/digitalbangkokrecorder/content/articles/experimenting-with-llms-for-ocr.md

 There are [recent reports of similar work](https://review.gale.com/2024/09/03/using-large-language-models-for-post-ocr-correction/) which show a >50% reduction in errors from this basic training on scans of 19th century English newspapers.

-A first batch of English Bangkok Recorder newspapers covering (January - June 1865) is expected to be published on this site within the next few months.
+A first batch of English Bangkok Recorder newspapers (January - June 1865) is expected to be published on this site within the next few months.